-This calculator will determine the total amount of work performed on a object.
+This calculator will determine the total amount of work performed on an object.
 Enter the force and distance to calculate the work(energy).
 If the force is applied at an angle relative to displacement, enter the angle into the calculator.
 If there is no angle, leave that value blank.

-Work is the total amount of energy exerted on object or system through some force over a distance.
+Work is the total amount of energy exerted on an object or system through some force over a distance.
 Work can be calculated through the following formula.

 Where force is applied to an object directly at 0 degrees.
 When a force is applied at an angle the formula will be the following: